seodn/webcontent/smooth-auto-panel-paint/fibreglass-repairs.md

 ---

 ### About Us
-## Professional Fibreglass Panel & Body Component Repairs
+## Understanding Fibreglass Vehicle Repairs

 Fibreglass is commonly used in vehicle bumpers, body kits, spoilers, campervans, truck fairings, and custom automotive components because it is lightweight, durable, and easy to shape.
 However, impacts, vibration, and everyday wear can cause cracks, splits, holes, and structural damage that require professional repairs.